Psychedelic/plug-docs/docs/getting-started/connect-to-plug.md

 Plug provides a simple API to websites and webapps at `window.ic.plug`, enabling them to "talk to" the Internet computer via Plug.

-As we develop features and make available, the API will let you:
+As we continue to develop features and make them available, the API will let you:

 - Detect the Plug extension
 - Interact and authenticate an account
 - Query data from the Internet Computer
 - Trigger a transaction for the end-user approval

-As previously noted, we can interact direclty with the API through our browser developer console.
+As previously noted, we can interact directly with the API through our browser developer console.

 Copy and paste the following code snippet into the console and execute it: